-Leg length inequality - one leg may feel longer than the other, this can be due to tight muscles and weakness after surgery, discuss with your surgeon or therapist if you feel one leg is longer.
+Leg length inequality - one leg may feel longer than the other, this perceived change can be due to tight muscles and weakness after surgery which resolves with time.
+Discuss with your surgeon or therapist if you feel one leg is longer even after 6-8 mo from your surgery.